 You've been fundraising for years and now you've reached whole new heights.
-You’re the queen of spreadsheets, king of two do lists and project manager extraordinaire.
+You’re the queen of spreadsheets, king of to-do lists and project manager extraordinaire.
 You’re so effective you fundraise in your sleep!

 Hundreds of us doing small fundraisers will raise thousands of pounds for effective charities.
 But if you have the time, knowledge and contacts to do more we need you too.
 We can achieve amazing things if we put our minds to it and if we work together.
-Why not get together with other Effective Altruists in your area and see what you can achieve as a Power Promoter.
+Why not get together with other givers in your area and see what you can achieve as a Power Promoter?